LewisSoftwareDevelopmentClub/gitHubTesting/Readme.txt

 -- YOU CAN NOT DO A GIT PUSH IF THERE ARE THINGS IN THE GIT HUB REPOSITORY THAT NEED A GIT PULL -- TIP - DO A GIT PULL FIRST BEFORE YOU START WORKING

+-- TO CREATE A BRANCH  -----
+git create <Branch name>

+-- TO SWITCH A BRANCH
+git checkout <Branch name>